Switching EOR Providers in the Philippines in 30 Days (2026 Guide)

 How 13th‑Month Pay Works During an EOR Switch

 Philippine labour law requires employers to pay a 13th‑month bonus equal to 1/12 of annual base salary.
+This should be reconciled against official Philippine 13th-month pay rules, including the 1/12 basic salary computation and the December 24 payment deadline.

 During a switch: